rcereno/DatabaseSystems_Project/APISpec.md

 ### 1. Get Catalog - `/catalog/` (GET)

 Retrieves the catalog of items.
 Each unique item combination should have only a single price.
-You can have at most 6 potion SKUs offered in your catalog at one time.

 **Response**: